 Under federal pension law a plan generally will be considered to be in "endangered" status if, at the beginning of the plan year, the funded percentage of the plan is less than 80 percent or in "critical" status if the percentage is less than 65 percent (other factors may also apply).
 A plan is in "critical and declining" status if it is in critical status and is projected to become insolvent (run out of money to pay benefits) within 15 years (or within 20 years if a special rule applies).
 If a pension plan enters endangered status, the trustees of the plan are required to adopt a funding improvement plan.
-Similarly, if a pension plan enters critical status, the trustees of the plan are required to adopt a rehabilitation plan.
-Rehabilitation and funding improvement plans establish steps and benchmarks for pension plans to improve their funding status over a specified period of time.
+Similarly, if a pension plan enters critical status over a specified period of time.

-The Plan was in critical status in the Plan Year beginning July 1, 2018 because there was a projected funding deficiency in the Funding Standard Account within ten years as of July 1, 2018 and the Plan was in critical status for the prior year.
+The Plan was in critical status in the Plan Year beginning July 1, 2019 because there was a projected funding deficiency in the Funding Standard Account within ten years as of July 1, 2019 and the Plan was in critical status for the prior year.
 In an effort to improve the Plan's funding situation, the trustees adopted a rehabilitation plan on May 26, 2011, which they subsequently amended on December 1, 2016 to include, amongst other changes, modified contribution rate increases.
-Based on reasonable assumptions and changes in benefit and contribution rates contained in the rehabilitation plan, the Plan is expected to emerge from critical status by July 1, 2030.
+Based on reasonable assumptions and changes in benefit and contribution rates contained in the rehabilitation plan, the Plan is expected to emerge from critical status by July 1, 2033.
 The rehabilitation plan contains two Schedules, a Preferred Schedule and a Default Schedule.
-Contributing employers may, within 180 days following the expiration of a collective bargaining agreement in which the contributing employer adopted either the Preferred or Default Schedule, adopt a new schedule in accordance with the rehabilitation plan.
-If the contributing employer does not adopt a new schedule within 180 days, the employer will remain on the schedule adopted under the prior collective bargaining agreement.
+Contributing employers may, within 180 days following the expiration of a collective bargaining agreement in which the contributing employer adopted either the Preferred or Default Schedule, adopt a new schedule within 180 days, the employer will remain on the schedule adopted under the prior collective bargaining agreement.